PROGRAMS AT MUSIC ON MAIN

 *A piano at home is required

 • Recitals bring the community together to celebrate our kids’ hard work.
 It also encourages the students to push past their fears and have confidence to play in front of people.
-I have 2 recitals per year: one right before Christmas and one in the Spring.
+We have 2 recitals per year.

 Additional Programs at Music on Main